AnthonyBane/AnthonyBane/README.md

         🏦 I am a senior data analyst with the National Health Service of England.<br>
         🌱 Currently studying machine learning, full-stack technologies, and rediscovering my love for programming.<br>
         👯 Open to making new connections.<br><br>
-        ⚡ Fun fact: I am a professional ski instructor, if we start talking about it, I won't stop.<br>
+        ⚡ Fun fact: I am a professional ski instructor, if we start talking about it, I won't stop...
+Do you ski? ⛷️<br>
     </i><br>
     <a href="https://www.linkedin.com/in/anthony-bane">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">